Nurse Aide Training Programs in Vermont

 Both licensed nurse aides and certified nurse aides will be considered for the advanced practice status according to their experience, as well as the use of special skills and abilities.
 An advanced practice nurse aide may choose to specialize in caring for patients with any of the following needs: complex rehabilitation needs, chronic illnesses, mental illnesses, or pediatric complications.
 The role of an advanced practice licensed nurse aide (LNA) is to be a mentor and a role model for other staff, to help with the creation of client's plan of care, and to actively participate in orienting new paraprofessional personnel.
 To maintain the LNA or CNA advanced practice status, each individual is required to show yearly competency in one area of specialty.

-CNA Classes in Orange County
+Orange County

 Randolph Technical Career Center

-17 Forest St., Randolph, VT 05060
+17 Forest Street, Randolph, VT 05060

-Nursing Assistant Programs in Orleans County
+Orleans County

-North Country Career Center CNA Program - Newport
+North Country Career Center - Newport

-209 Veterans Ave., Newport, Vermont 05855
+209 Veterans Avenue, Newport, VT 05855

-CNA Courses in Rutland County
+Rutland County

 Stafford Technical Center - Rutland